Schools in Prince George’s County, hard hit by coronavirus, will stay online at least through January

 From Dec.
 1 to Dec.
 18, parents would be able to choose to continue distance learning or move to the hybrid model for the second semester.
 School tours would be scheduled to allow families to view the setup.
 On Feb.
 1, the hybrid approach would begin, with two days a week on campus.

-Surveys showed that an overwhelming majority of parents and staff members favored a two-days-a-week schedule, rather than every other week, for the hybrid scenario.
+Surveys showed that an overwhelming majority of parents and staff members favored a two-days-a-week schedule, rather than every other week, for the hybrid scenario that combines at-school learning with remote learning.

-The system plans a town hall for parents Wednesday evening and for employees Thursday evening, and will release a report next week about how it will serve students with special needs, those affected by poverty and English-language learners.
+The system scheduled a town hall for parents Wednesday evening and for employees Thursday evening, and will release a report next week about how it will serve students with special needs, those affected by poverty and English-language learners.

+The county Board of Education is expected to review the plan and make recommendations.
+It also must also be reviewed by the state and posted on the school system’s website by mid-August.